My Girlfriend Is Shobitch: Anime

 A 10-episode anime television series adaptation aired from October 12 to December 13, 2017.
-The anime is directed by Nobuyoshi Nagayama and is animated as a collaboration of Diomedéa and Studio Blanc.
-The scripts are written by Hideki Shirane and character designs are by Shōko Yasuda.
+The anime was directed by Nobuyoshi Nagayama and was animated as a collaboration of Diomedéa and Studio Blanc.
+The scripts were written by Hideki Shirane and character designs are by Shōko Yasuda.
 Nippon Columbia produced the music.
 An original video animation episode was bundled with the manga's sixth volume.
 The opening theme is "Eien Labyrinth" (永遠ラビリンス, Eternal Labyrinth) by Aoi Yūki, and the ending theme is "Koi no Himitsu" (恋のヒミツ, The Secret of Love) by Pua:re.
-Sentai Filmworks has licensed the series and it is streaming on Anime Strike in the US, on Hidive outside of the U.S., and on AnimeLab in Australia and New Zealand.
+Sentai Filmworks has licensed the series and they streamed on Anime Strike in North America, on Hidive outside of the U.S., and on AnimeLab in Australia and New Zealand.
 Sentai Filmworks released the series for home video with an English dub on February 12, 2019.

 Reception

 In a review of the anime for NEO, Alex Jones believed the developing relationship between Haruka and Akiho to be what made the premise work.
 However, he felt the jokes got more low-brow and generic with the more characters the series added, and ultimately felt that the miscommunication between the lead couple wasn't enough to carry the whole show.